rasools/rasools.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a computational biologist, passionate about understanding biology using math and computers.
+I'm a computational biologist who traded microscopes for algorithms.
+Using math and computers I explore the thrilling possibilities in my digital laboratory!
 I’m currently located in Gothenburg, Sweden, working as a staff research scientist at Chalmers University.
 {style="text-align: justify;"}